Yaboku77/Yaboku77/README.md

 ## 👨‍💻 What I'm Focused On

-* **📱 App Development:** Building clean, high-performance mobile applications using Flutter and Dart.
+* **📱 App Development:** Building clean, high-performance mobile applications using React Native and Flutter.
 * **🌐 Web Development:** Creating responsive, database-free streaming platforms and API-integrated websites using the TNT stack (TypeScript, Next.js, Tailwind) and PHP.
 * **🔐 Cyber Security:** Continuing to explore ethical hacking, malware analysis, and network security.
 * **🤝 Open Source:** Collaborating on ad-free, open-source community tools and media players.